 One set of stories is from the Tualatin Kalapuyans.
 These people inhabited the Tualatin valley, an eastern section of the Willamette Valley.
 The Tualatins were a powerful tribe with good connections with the Clackamas peoples, and strong leaders.
 Many of their people inhabited some 20 villages and towns in the vicinity of Wapato Lake.
 The lake was perhaps the largest resource of wapato, Indian potato, in the region.
 The tribal women would lever up wapato bulbs from the bottom of the lake and into their canoes as a principal food resource.
 The lake is gone now, drained to make way for agriculture.

-The Tualatin people have a story of the Water Being who lived in Wapato Lake.
+The Tualatin people have a story of the Water Being (Amu’lukw) who lived in Wapato Lake.
 This being would periodically come out of the water and was large enough to eat the leaves at the top of trees.
-They say it had big horns and was spotted and would sometimes kidnap children.
+They say it had a big horn and was spotted and would sometimes kidnap children.
 Instilling fear of what lurks in the depths of lakes helps to encourage young people not to venture too far into the water.

 The Santiam Kalapuya people lived in the central Willamette valley and were perhaps the most powerful tribe in the valley.
 When treaty negotiators came to Champoeg, the Santiam leaders were so powerful that the other Kalapuya tribes joined with them and allowed them to negotiate all of their treaties.
 They held out for a permanent reservation in the center of their vast area, an area that encompassed Salem, Albany and Brownsville.
 Their seasonal hunting camps would take them into the Cascades and there they would camp in forest meadows near lakes and rivers.
 They have a story of an Elk Monster who lived in the lake.
 The Elk Monster was large enough that a grown man could stand inside its ribcage.
 The story tells us that one day The Elk Monster came from the depths of a lake and a young man shot arrows at it and killed it.
 He told his grandfather about the dead Elk-like monster and the men went back the next day and camped in the hollow of its ribcage.
 They cooked the monster from inside out.
 As they did this the waters began to rise and the area began to flood, forcing the people to higher ground.